helloravisha/terraform-examples/readme.md

 ### 9. `terraform-workspaces` – "Same code, different environments or states."

-Covers **Terraform Workspaces**, which are used to manage multiple environments (e.g., `dev`, `staging`, `prod`) using the same configuration.
+Used to manage multiple environments (e.g., `dev`, `staging`, `prod`) using the same configuration.
 Each workspace has its own `.tfstate` file behind the scenes, keeping environment states isolated.

 ---